-It can display almost any aircraft gauge want.
-Each gauge (or instrument) in the toolbox can be shown anywhere in your network, this only depends on the local selection you make.
+FsXPand can display almost any aircraft gauge needed.
+Each gauge (or instrument) in the toolbox can be shown anywhere in your network, selected on the FsClient PC.

 You can customize the panel gauges to suit your needs.
 Change appearance, drag and drop, edit values etc. If you can lay hands on a picture of your favourite cockpit, you will be able to set it up in minutes using FsXpand.
-FsXpand supports a total of 4 engines, piston, jet, and turbine.
-At least for the engine gauges, you can take screenshots of your gauges and use the bitmap in FsClient.
+It supports a total of 4 engines, piston, jet, and turbine.

-Eventually, FsXPand can run on a second PC via WideFS.
+FsXPand can be run on a second PC via WideFS.
 This can be useful if you want to transfer the FsXPand workload from your FS PC to another one in your network.

 Linking aircraft controls